-Summary: This leaflet outlines some of the signs of problem gambling and provides parents with strategies to help address the gambling problem with their children and where to get help.
+Summary: This leaflet outlines some of the signs of problem gambling.
+It provides parents with strategies to help address the gambling problem with their children and information on where to get help.

 Title: Babies from birth to crawling - birth to 9 months

 Summary: Your baby will wriggle and roll from birth, start to sit up at about 6 months and crawl at about 9 months.
 They will also start to reach and grasp for objects and put them into their mouth.
 Understanding your baby’s development as they grow will help you gain a great deal of enjoyment from your child and help to keep them safe.

 Title: Baby and toddler cues: in pictures

 Summary: How do you know if your baby wants to play, wants a break or needs sleep?
 Use this illustrated guide to baby tired signs and other baby cues.

 Summary: Bed-wetting is common.
 About one in every five children in Australia wets the bed.
 Bed-wetting can run in families and is more common in boys than girls before the age of nine years.
 It can be upsetting for the child and stressful for the whole family.
 The good news is that you can get help.